allthingsida/qscripts/test_scripts/dependency-test/README.md

 t5.py
 ```

-If you activate `t1.py` from QScripts in IDA, then changing any of the files and their indices will re-invoke `t1.py` and perhaps `reload` the changed modules.
+If you activate `t1.py` from QScripts in IDA, then changing any of the files or their dependency files, then the changed dependencies will be reloaded (using the reload syntax) and the active script is executed again.